acstll/chopped-middleware/README.md

 - `getState()` *before* and *after* dispatching (next)
 - transform the `action` object
 - skip dispatching
-- call `api.dispatch(newAction)` and have the new action go through the chain
+- call internal `dispatch(newAction)` and have the new action go through the chain

 ### Signature